U.S. Alerts

 Saturday

-Saturday: Showers likely, mainly between 10am and 5pm.
-Mostly cloudy, with a high near 77.
-Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.
+Saturday: Showers and thunderstorms likely before 2pm, then a chance of showers.
+Mostly cloudy, with a high near 66.
+Northwest wind 6 to 9 mph, with gusts as high as 20 mph.
+Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Showers